 - levels: This module offers the well-know levels adjustment tools to set black, grey and white points.

-- tone mapping: This module allows to recreate some contrast for HDR images.
+- two different tone mapping modules: These modules allow to recreate some contrast for HDR images.

 Color image operations: